guscost/bookmarklets/README.md

 bookmarklets
 ============

-A collection of useful bookmarklets
+A collection of useful bookmarklets.
+Load in a browser and drag links to your bookmarks bar.